KennethBrandon/Futuro-Cube-Apps/apps/Color_Tilt/README.md

 # Color Tilt / Color Tilt Game
 ##### By: Kenneth Brandon December 2016
+This directory has 2 apps: Color Tilt, and Color Tilt Game.
+They both read in accelerometer data and change the color of the cube.
+Below you will find info on both apps:

 ## Color Tilt Game:
 Turning the cube will change the cube's color. **Try to match the center color.**